Network switch: Overview

+SFP+ modules, QSFP, QSFP-DD, and OSFP modules.
+Pluggable modules are also used for transmitting video in broadcast applications.
+With the advent of increased speeds together with Co-packaged optics (CPO), which bring the transceivers close to the switching chip of the switch, reducing power consumption, pluggable modules become replaceable laser light sources, and fiber optics are connected directly to the front of the switch instead of through pluggable modules.
+CPO is also considerably easier to adapt to water cooling.

 Role in a network

 Switches are most commonly used as the network connection point for hosts at the edge of a network.
 In the hierarchical internetworking model and similar network architectures, switches are also used deeper in the network to provide connections between the switches at the edge.

 In switches intended for commercial use, built-in or modular interfaces make it possible to connect different types of networks, including Ethernet, Fibre Channel, RapidIO, ATM, ITU-T G.hn and 802.11.
 This connectivity can be at any of the layers mentioned.
 While the layer-2 functionality is adequate for bandwidth-shifting within one technology, interconnecting technologies such as Ethernet and Token Ring is performed more easily at layer 3 or via routing.
 Devices that interconnect at the layer 3 are traditionally called routers.

 Where there is a need for a great deal of analysis of network performance and security, switches may be connected between WAN routers as places for analytic modules.
 Some vendors provide firewall, network intrusion detection, and performance analysis modules that can plug into switch ports.
 Some of these functions may be on combined modules.

-Through port mirroring, a switch can create a mirror image of data that can go to an external device such as intrusion detection systems and packet sniffers.
+Through port mirroring, a switch can create a mirror image of data that can go to an external device, such as intrusion detection systems and packet sniffers.

 A modern switch may implement power over Ethernet (PoE), which avoids the need for attached devices, such as a VoIP phone or wireless access point, to have a separate power supply.
 Since switches can have redundant power circuits connected to uninterruptible power supplies, the connected device can continue operating even when regular office power fails.

+In 1989 and 1990, Kalpana introduced the first multiport Ethernet switch, its seven-port EtherSwitch.